finestres-al-cel/titius_bode/README.md

 Input files must have the same format as the example file: SolarSystem.txt

 Results are saved in a results file.
 In the given example the results file is SolarSystem.res.
 Additionally a plot is saved to visually interpret the results.
-In the example the plot is saved in the file SolarSystem.eps
+In the example the plot is saved in the file SolarSystem.png